 Hyperelasticity occurs when there is a problem with how the body makes collagen fibers.
 Collagen is a type of protein that makes up much of the body's tissue.

-Other diseases that may cause skin that is easily stretched include:
+Other conditions that may cause skin that is easily stretched include:

 You need to take special steps to avoid skin damage when you have this condition because your skin is more delicate than normal.
 You are more likely to get cuts and scrapes and scars may stretch and become more visible.

-Call your health care provider if:
+Call your provider if:

-Your doctor will do physical exam to assess your skin, bones, muscles, and joints.
+Your provider will do a physical exam to assess your skin, bones, muscles, and joints.

 India rubber skin

 Islam MP, Roach ES.
 Neurocutaneous syndromes.
 In: Daroff RB, Fenichel GM, Jankovic J, eds.
 Neurology in Clinical Practice.
 6th ed.
-Philadelphia, Pa: Saunders Elsevier; 2012:chap 65.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 65.

 Morelli JG.
 Diseases of the dermis.
 In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
 Nelson Textbook of Pediatrics.
 19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 651.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 651.